rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 - We then take the AST and [convert it to High-Level Intermediate Representation (HIR)][hir].
 This is a compiler-friendly representation of the AST.
 This involves a lot of desugaring of things like loops and `async fn`.
-- We use the HIR to do [type inference].
-This is the process of automatic detection of the type of an expression.
+- We use the HIR to do [type inference] (the process of automatic detection of the type of an expression), [trait solving] (the process of pairing up an impl with each reference to a trait), and [type checking] (the process of converting the types found in the HIR (`hir::Ty`), which represent the syntactic things that the user wrote, into the internal representation used by the compiler (`Ty<'tcx>`), and using that information to verify the type safety, correctness and coherence of the types used in the program).
-- **TODO: Maybe some other things are done here?
-I think initial type checking happens here?
-And trait solving?**
 - The HIR is then [lowered to Mid-Level Intermediate Representation (MIR)][mir].
   - Along the way, we construct the THIR, which is an even more desugared HIR.
     THIR is used for pattern and exhaustiveness checking.
 It is also more